 A Health Reimbursement Arrangement, or HRA, is the account in which OPERS deposits a monthly allowance and is administered by OneExchange.

 This tax-free account can accumulate from month to month and, unlike most flexible spending accounts, the balance will roll over from year to year.

 What can I use my HRA funds for?

 The HRA is provided to eligible retirees for reimbursement of qualified out-of-pocket medical expenses incurred by you or your qualified dependents.

 For example, you may seek reimbursement of premiums (e.g., individual Medicare Advantage or Medigap (Medicare Supplement) plan, Medicare Part B, dental and vision) and other out-of-pocket expenses as defined by the IRS including medical and prescription drug copays and co-insurance.

-To be eligible to receive a health care allowance, you must be:
+To be eligible to receive the HRA, you must be:

-- Currently eligible for OPERS health care coverage as a primary pension recipient
+- Currently eligible for OPERS health care coverage as a primary benefit recipient

 - Enrolled in both Medicare Parts A and B

 - Enrolled in an individual Medicare medical plan through the OPERS Medicare Connector (administered by OneExchange)